ms609/PlotTools/cran-comments.md

 ## Downstream dependencies

-There are currently four reverse dependencies, all of which I maintain.
+There are currently five reverse dependencies, all of which I maintain.

 Reverse dependencies are checked using "revdepcheck" on [GitHub Actions](https://github.com/ms609/PlotTools/actions/workflows/revdep.yml).